Frequently Asked Questions

 - Report the accident to your insurer as soon as possible and no later than 7 days after the accident.
 Tell them how the accident happened and report your injuries.

-- Contact a personal injury lawyer for a free consultation to discuss your rights.
+- Contact an experienced lawyer that specializes in injury and insurance claims for a free consultation to discuss your rights.

 - You are entitled to claim compensation for all your losses.
 The compensation should attempt to put you back in the same position that you would have been in if the accident did not happen.